DavePearce/Homepage/content/blog/08_rust_model_checker.md

 }
 ```

-This tells RMC to test `index_of()` for all possible arrays of size `2`
+This tells RMC to test `index_of()` for all possible arrays of size
+`2`.
+We can run RMC using e.g. `rmc index_of.rs` (if that's the name
-and, in doing so, RMC finds the `assert` can fail.
-This makes sense
+of our file) and, in doing this, RMC will find the `assert` can fail.
-as some arrays may contain `0` so `index_of()` will not always return
+This makes sense as some arrays may contain `0` so `index_of()` will
-`usize::MAX`.
-This is the key difference between using RMC and an
+not always return `usize::MAX`.
+This is the key difference between
-automated testing tool: _upto certain bounds, RMC checks all possible
+using RMC and an automated testing tool: _upto certain bounds, RMC
-values_.
+checks all possible values_.

 **NOTE:** At the moment, RMC requires `#[cfg(rmc)]` to identify
 proofs.
 However, [the